Berkeley Faculty Link Program

 Faculty Core Advisors from a variety of disciplines are available for one-on-one advising and support.
 Discussion topics can range from serious issues and concerns to where to find the best coffee near campus.

-Faculty Link Forums are larger group events on topics related to faculty experiences (for example, inclusive teaching, getting grants, work-life balance, managing a lab, new research directions, etc.), held approximately monthly throughout the academic year
+Faculty Link forums are larger group events on topics related to faculty experiences (e.g., getting grants, work-life balance, new research directions, etc.), held approximately monthly throughout the academic year.

-Core Advisor conversations are small, informal discussions with a general theme or for a particular faculty population (for example, Black and LGBTQ+ faculty gatherings, and discussions on DEIB work, publishing, mentoring students, etc.).
+Core Advisor conversations are small, informal discussions with a general theme (e.g., DEIB work, publishing, mentoring students, etc.).

 The program is available to senate faculty, as well as adjunct faculty, clinical faculty, and cooperative extension specialists.